About Bhogart (2)

 From day one we have been focused on providing the safest, cleanest, greenest extractors possible.
 Starting from the ground up with manufacturing, we have continually improved the efficiency of our processes.
 Experience, design, and respective volume allow us to drive down our costs and drive our value up.

 Also, we are having a custom built hydro-static pressure testing station installed very soon.
 We will be able to test up to 10,000 PSI safely.
 This will allow us to easily see where any failure points are.
+We conduct Hydrostatic Burst Testing on all new Vessel designs.

 Recovery Tank Specifications (4)